dataplayer12/video-writer/README.md

 writer.write(x)
 ```
 Currently the `write` method accepts pointers and is not ready for use in python.

+- Make write method functional.
+- Add support for writing cvMat as frame.
+- Add support for python.
+- Make C++ and python examples

 ## Credits
 In making this project, I have learnt a lot from the excellent work of [Bartholomew Joyce](https://github.com/bartjoyce), his [videos](https://www.youtube.com/watch?v=MEMzo59CPr8) and [git repo](https://github.com/bartjoyce/video-app).
 It helped me set up the environment and get a feel for the functions of libav.
 The difference between his repo and this is that I want to encode rather than decode.